-- Soil Physical Properties, distributed periodic (DP1.10086) includes all field data associated with a soil sample.
-These data are linked to the marker genes data by the geneticSampleID in the table sls\soilCoreCollection. - Soil microbe community composition (NEON.DP1.10081) Microbial community composition data derived from marker gene sequencing.
-The dnaSampleID variable may be used to link data in this product to soil microbe marker genes data. - Soil microbe group abundances (NEON.DP1.10109): Bacterial/archaeal and fungal abundances as measured by qPCR.
-The dnaSampleID variable in the table mga\soilGroupAbundances can be used to link data in this product to the soil microbe marker gene sequences data. - Soil microbe biomass (NEON.DP1.10104) Microbial biomass as measured by PLFA.
-Use information in the Soil Physical Properties data product (NEON.DP1.10086, table sls\soilCoreCollection) to obtain the biomassID corresponding to the sampleID.
-The sampleID will map to a corresponding geneticSampleID, which can then be used to link data in the two data products. - Soil inorganic nitrogen pools and transformations (NEON.DP1.10080) Measurements derived by field incubations of soil cores or buried bags.
-As described for soil microbe biomass, use the sampleID from table sls\soilCoreCollection to link these data products. - Soil chemical properties (Distributed periodic) (NEON.DP1.10078) Measurements of soil carbon and nitrogen.
-As with soil microbe biomass, the corresponding sampleID can be used to link data. - Soil stable isotopes (Distributed periodic) (NEON.DP1.10100) Measurements of soil carbon and nitrogen stable isotopes.
-As with soil microbe biomass, the corresponding sampleID can be used to link data.
+- Soil physical and chemical properties, periodic (DP1.10086.001) This data product bundle includes field data, soil moisture and pH, laboratory measurements of soil carbon and nitrogen concentrations and stable isotopes (DP1.10100.001), and inorganic nitrogen measurements derived by field incubations of soil (DP1.10080.001).
+Note that not all measurements are made on every corresponding sample measured for group abundances, and vice-versa.
+Data from each table can be joined to the linking table, sls\soilCoreCollection, by the sampleID.
+These data can then be joined to the table mmg\soilDnaExtraction, which is part of the marker genes abundances data product, by the geneticSampleID. - Soil microbe community composition (DP1.10081.001) Microbial community composition data derived from marker gene sequencing.
+The dnaSampleID variable may be used to link data in this product to soil microbe marker genes data. - Soil microbe group abundances (DP1.10109.001): Bacterial/archaeal and fungal abundances as measured by qPCR.
+The dnaSampleID variable in the table mga\soilGroupAbundances can be used to link data in this product to the soil microbe marker gene sequences data. - Soil microbe biomass (DP1.10104.001) Microbial biomass as measured by PLFA.
+Use information in the Soil physical and chemical properties, periodic data product (DP1.10086.001, table sls\soilCoreCollection) to obtain the biomassID for a data record.
+The biomassID will map to a corresponding geneticSampleID, which can then be used to link data in the two data products.